 Vikas Gupta’s Puncch Beat Reminds Fans Of Student Of The Year, But Say They’ll Watch It For Priyank!

 Recently, the makers of Puncch Beat revealed the teaser of the show.
 The web series has been extensively shot in Dehradun and features Priyank Sharma, Siddharth Sharma, Harshita Gaur and Khushi Joshi in the lead roles.
 The web series will be streaming live on ALT Balaji on February 14, 2019.
-The teaser introduced the lead actors and how two friends turned foes and fight it out in the boxing ring to win over a girl.
+The teaser introduced the lead actors and how two friends turn foes and fight it out in the boxing ring to win over a girl.

 The theme itself reminds us of Student Of The Year.
 Also, the grand and glossy look was similar to Yash Chopra and Karan Johar's movies - like Mohabbatein, Kuch Kuch Hota Hai, Yeh Jawani Hai Deewani and 2 States to name a few.

-Fans Response
+Fans' Response

 While a few fans loved the teaser and praised the producer and actors for the good job, a few others felt there was no originality.
 It reminded fans too, of many films.
 Some of the fans even said that they will watch it for Priyank!